-This post will discuss what I'm currently feeding my sourdough starter (and will be updated should changes arise) and the schedule it's following.
-Since I often bake sourdough bread (just about every day!), it's beneficial for me to keep my starter in the strongest possible condition.
+This post will discuss what I'm feeding my sourdough starter (and will be updated should changes arise) and the schedule it follows.
+Since I often bake sourdough bread (just about every day!), keeping my starter in the strongest possible condition is beneficial.
 This means frequent feedings and keeping it at a warm temperature.

 If you bake less often or want less commitment, there's a place for that, too.
-Please have a look at my weekend bread baking schedule for a low-maintenance way to keep your starter with the possibility of still baking bread on the weekends.
+Please have a look at my weekend bread-making schedule for a low-maintenance way to keep your starter with the possibility of still baking bread on the weekends.

 If you don't already have a sourdough starter, head to my easy sourdough starter creation guide to learn to make your own sourdough starter in around seven days.
 It's an easy process of mixing flour and water, discarding, and letting the mixture rest until stable and predictable fermentation happens each day.